"Scheme-theoretic images" of morphisms of stacks

 In this section we study the behaviour of our scheme-theoretic images under base change by a morphism which is representable by algebraic spaces.
-These results will be used in~\cite{CEGSKisinwithdd,emertongeepicture}.
 We will only need to consider cases where we know (in applications, as a consequence of Theorem~\ref{thm:main-intro}) that the scheme-theoretic image of the morphism being base-changed is an algebraic stack, and we have therefore restricted to this case, and have not investigated the compatibility with base change in more general situations.

 We first of all consider the question of base change of the target stack~$\cF$.